Skip to content

 This is a cleaning post with tips on how to clean your dishwasher with vinegar (for green cleaning) or cleaning tablets.

-There are lots of things in the house that need to be cleaned, but often I forget that our kitchen and cleaning appliances also need to be cleaned.
+Many things in the house need to be cleaned, but often I forget that our kitchen and cleaning appliances also need to be cleaned.

 I had already found ways to clean my washing machine and my Keurig, but it was time to figure out how to clean my dishwasher.